An elegant Christmas dining room filled with teal decor, a lush tablescape and snowy flocked trees. Beautiful Christmas dining inspiration!

 Placemats that are cut from faux fur yardage set the snowy scene.
 Each placemat measures 21″ x 18″ and is turned sideways so that a few inches hang below the surface of the table, giving the edges of the table a soft and cozy vibe.

-Silverware is gathered together and tied with a combination of teal and gray and white striped ribbon.
+Silverware is gathered together and tied with a combination of teal and gray and white striped ribbon to keep the look cohesive.
 The teal napkins are loosely gathered and adorned with vintage silver napkin rings.
 Don’t you love the sweet pompom detail along the edge?

-The dining room table puts on quite the show, so the decor on my sideboard is kept on the simple side.
+The dining room table puts on quite the show, so the decor on my sideboard is kept on the simple side in regards to decor.
 My vintage shelf is decorated with candlesticks and gray candles that flank a eucalyptus wreath hanging in a tobacco basket.
 I tucked a few shimmery leaves into the wreath to dress it up for Christmas.
 A pair of mini flocked trees act as bookends to the snowy pine garland on the top of the sideboard.

 Normally, the lanterns contain a large white candle and the baskets below them are filled with seasonal plates.
 But this year, I hung a simple frosted candle ring on the front of each basket and filled each lantern with a teal vase and eucalyptus leaves.